-What are the Income Tax benefits of Life Insurance plans?
+What are the Tax benefits of Life Insurance policy?

-Life insurance policies are a useful tax planning tools as the policy holder is eligible for tax benefits under the Income Tax Act 1961 (Act) of India.
+Life insurance policies are useful tax planning tools as the policyholder is eligible for tax benefits under the Income Tax Act 1961 (Act) of India.
 Among the multiple modes for saving tax, life insurance is one of the most effective tax planning instruments.

-To highlight, there are two types of income tax benefits available to individuals with respect to the savings being made in the Life Insurance policies:
+To highlight, there are two types of income tax benefits available to individuals concerning the savings being made in the Life Insurance policies:

 Section 80C(5) - if the insurance policy holder voluntarily surrenders his policy or in case the policy is terminated before 2 years from the date of commencement of policy, then the insured will not receive any benefits on the premium paid, offered under Section 80C of Income Tax Act.